Quinoa served alongside vegan Indian food.

 How to Cook Quinoa

 Consider using a color of quinoa to contrast with the color of whatever meal it accompanies.
-For instance, red beans served over tan quinoa looks far more appealing than it does when served over red quinoa.
+For instance, red kidney beans served over tan quinoa will look more appealing than if you served them over red quinoa.

 Quinoa is naturally coated with a bitter substance to protect against insects, so always use a fine strainer to rinse your quinoa prior to cooking.